bor0/gidti/manuscript/chapter2.md

 X> ### Exercise 8
 X>
-X> Think of a valid function and represent it using the table approach.
+X> Think of a function and represent it using the table approach.

 X> ### Exercise 9
 X>